Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Positive-root torus actions

 In \cite{Di, DiLev, Schof}, it has been shown that the invertibility of the Jacobian implies invertibility of the mapping $h$.
 See also \cite{BBRY} for an exposition.

-Our argument is based on the aforementioned techniques and proceeds as follows.
-We need to demonstrate that the endomorphism of the free algebra sending the generators to the eigenvectors of the positive-root action is an automorphism (and thus the desired linearizing coordinate change).
-To that end, we, expanding upon the ideas of Yagzhev \cite{Yag1, Yag2} (again, see also the exposition in \cite{BBRY}), induce the endomorphism of the algebra of $n$ generic $N$ by $N$ matrices (for arbitrary $N$).
-This in turn induces an endomorphism on the ring of coefficients, which is the commutative polynomial algebra over $nN^2$ variables.
-The induced mapping corresponds to a positive-root torus action on the commutative algebra, and by Theorem \ref{thmkr} is linearizable by the eigenvector map.
+Our argument is based on the techniques referenced in Remark \ref{remark54} and proceeds as follows.
+We need to demonstrate that the endomorphism of the free algebra sending the generators to the eigenvectors of the positive-root action is an automorphism (and thus the desired coordinate change for linearizing).
+To that end, expanding upon the ideas of Yagzhev \cite{Yag1, Yag2} (see also the exposition in \cite{BBRY}), we induce the endomorphism of the algebra of generic matrices $\mathbb{K}\langle Y_1, \dots, Y_n\rangle_m$ (for arbitrary $m$).
+This in turn induces an endomorphism on the ring of coefficients, which is the commutative polynomial algebra over $nm^2$ variables.
+The induced mapping corresponds to a positive-root torus action on the commutative algebra, and by Theorem \ref{thmkr} is linearizable via the eigenvector map.
 Therefore, the induced mappings themselves are automorphisms.
-This implies (a non-trivial fact that utilizes certain techniques from general algebra) that the Jacobian of the initial endomorphism is invertible, which together with the free associative Jacobian conjecture, proved in (\cite{Di, DiLev, Schof}), shows invertibility of the initial endomorphism.
+This implies (a nontrivial fact that utilizes techniques from universal algebra) that the Jacobian of the initial endomorphism is invertible, which together with the free associative Jacobian Conjecture, proved in \cite{Di,DiLev,Schof}, shows invertibility of the initial endomorphism.

-More precisely, we have the following. \begin{thm} Let $\sigma:\mathbb{T}_r\times F_n\to F_n$ be a regular torus action with positive roots.
-Then it is linearizable. \end{thm}